shourya-9/wren-playground-deploy/README.md

-# Wren Playground — Browser-Based Wren Execution Environment
+# Wren Online Compiler — Browser-Based Wren Execution Environment

 > **Run Wren code instantly in your browser.
 No installation, no server, no runtime dependencies.**